quentinsf/rollease2mqtt/README.md

 ![connector](docs/connector-400.jpg)

-When making up cables, it's worth noting that some manufacturers use letters A & B to describe the two signal lines in RS485 and some use '+' and '-', but not always consistently.
+When making up RS485 cables, it's worth noting that some manufacturers use letters A & B to describe the two signal lines, and some use '+' and '-', but not always consistently.
 You should be safe to swap '+' and '-' if your first attempt doesn't succeed.
 Ground, however, is always ground!
 I debugged mine by running minicom or miniterm.py to look at the port, e.g.

     miniterm.py --raw /dev/ttyUSB1 9600